 A neuropsychological deficit can be described as an area of cognition (thinking) in which the child is behind other children of the same age and education.
 Neuropsychological deficits can happen in any area of thinking including language, memory, attention, planning, reading, spelling, math, behavioral inhibition and much more.
 Testing can determine whether a child has this and provide strategies for potential treatment including behavior modification, parent training, medications, speech therapy and individualized educational plans.

 What are stroke and hemiparesis?

-A stroke occurs when the blood supply to the brain is disrupted and the nerve cells in the area of the brain lacking blood supply are damaged and may die due to lack of oxygen-rich blood (see Cerebrovascular Abnormalities section).
+A stroke occurs when the blood supply to the brain is disrupted and the nerve cells in that area of the brain are damaged and may die due to lack of oxygen-rich blood (see Cerebrovascular Abnormalities section).
 Hemiparesis is muscle weakness on one side of the body and can occur in children who have had a stroke which damaged areas of their brain that control muscles and movement.
 Because of the way muscle control is arranged in the brain, the weakness is seen on the opposite side of the body (contralateral) to where the stroke occurred in the brain.
 Children with hemiparesis may benefit from physical therapy, occupational therapy and custom made braces for their legs in order to maximize their mobility.